1. Articles

 As we’ve demonstrated above, a simple form can streamline the task of manually entering data.
 Imagine instead an online form accessible by thousands of simultaneous users—some on laptops, others on desktops, smartphones or tablets—each entering their own data directly.
 An app that continually syncs and updates thousands or millions of data records.
 One that can notify you when changes are made, deliver a beautifully formatted PDF report via email at the end of each day—or perform countless other valuable tasks.

 With Sheetcast, every piece of newly entered data is integrated with a single click.
-Your spreadsheet’s formulas are automatically honored in any new data submitted via the web app.
+Your spreadsheet’s formulas are automatically honored in any new data submitted via the web app, allowing you to seamlessly convert your Excel spreadsheet to a web application.
 When you download your sheet, all the formulas are applied and the data is fully updated, including relative references.
 You can easily set up different levels of access for specific users, automatic notifications when certain data exceeds a specific value, and countless other customizations.

 In short, if you have an existing workflow—or other task involving web-based data collection and processing—Sheetcast is an ideal solution.
 Anyone who knows and uses Excel can create an app in minutes, one that integrates directly with the processing of your data—not just one time, but indefinitely.